ANNOUNCEMENT - MTD FOR ITSA POSTPONED!

 MTD is still very much a work in progress.
 However, it is already here for some businesses and coming thick and fast for others.
 So, we’ve made this page to help keep you (and us) ahead of the curve!

-MAKING TAX DIGITAL FOR VAT
+MTD FOR VAT

 VAT registered businesses with a taxable turnover above the VAT threshold (£85,000) have been following the MTD rules since 2019.
 Therefore, businesses in this category should already keep digital records and use software to submit their VAT returns.